Rakagami/nix_venv_example/README.md

 ## Setup explanation

-This repository contains a simple python package that install the command `example` that has the output `This is an Example!`
+This repository contains a simple python package that install the command `example` that has the output `This is an Example!`.
+The `shell.nix` builds a python application with this package and creates a shell derivation.

 ## To recreate this bug